beyond-the-cloud-dev/soql-lib/README.md

 - [ ] QB_TestMock
 - [ ] Custom Metadata for debugging on production
 - [ ] Skip condition when null (?)
+- [ ] Enforce CRUD
+- [ ] Relationship name as a String, fields as sObjectFields

 ## License notes